kleinech/database-comparison/data/InfluxDB.md

 InfluxDB is a data store for storing timestamped data.

 ## Scalability
-- Cluster
+- highly-scalable
+    - Clustering supported for commercial product
     - Consists of Data nodes and Meta nodes.
     - Meta nodes expose HTTP API used for managing server nodes.
     - Data nodes communicate with each other and replicate data qnd query each other.

 ## Availability
-- highly available
+- highly-available
     - Meta or Data node can fail in an InfluxDB cluster without reducing the availability.

 ## Latency
 - low